 SCREEN: To be uploaded by Authors: Setting infill value to 100% and the print pattern to ZigZag.
 Setting the build plate adhesion category to Skirt.

 SCREEN: To be uploaded by Authors: Shot of a default parameters setting and adjusting layer height to 0.2 mm.

+Additional: Slice (generate G-Code), view of layered 3D model, export G-Code to USB Stick (~-5.mp4), changing material (~-2.mp4)

 Print the parts on the 3D printer [1].
 Clean the parts and remove excess brim or printing errors [2].
 Smooth the inner contact surfaces with sandpaper [3].